Gurenax/comic-culture-marketplace/README.md

 ## <a id="UserStories"></a>User Stories
 My user stories are composed of 3 target markets (Guests, Buyers and Sellers).
-Guests are the people who have not signed up for the app are potential customers for the two-sided marketplace.
+Guests are the people who have not signed up for the app and are potential customers for the two-sided marketplace.
 Buyers and Sellers are the registered users who can benefit from all the features of the site.
-Since it is a two-sided marketplace, a buyer can be a seller and a seller can be a buyer.
+Also, since it is a two-sided marketplace, a buyer can be a seller and a seller can be a buyer.

 ### Guests
 - In order to see what the marketplace is all about, as a guest, I want to search products and view listings without having to log in.